- Watch List

-Schnellenberger currently is head coach and director of football operations at Florida Atlantic University, having built the Division I program from scratch starting in 1998.
-From the 1960s through the 80s, he was an integral part of four college national championships and two Super Bowl victories.
-His upstart Miami Hurricanes won the ‘83 title and he was offensive coordinator under Bryant at Alabama for titles in 1961-64-65.
+In 2011, Schnellenberger retired as head coach and director of football operations at Florida Atlantic University, having built the Division I program from scratch starting in 1998.
+From the 1960s through the 1980s, he was an integral part of four college national championships and two Super Bowl victories.
+His upstart Miami Hurricanes won the 1983 title and he was offensive coordinator under Bryant at Alabama for titles in 1961-64-65.
 At Miami, Louisville and FAU, Schnellenberger-coached teams are a remarkable 6-0 in bowl games.
 He was the offensive coordinator for the Miami Dolphins under Don Shula, including the 17-0 season in 1972, and assistant under George Allen with the LA Rams.

 Famed for his offensive football genius, Schnellenberger has influenced a memorable list of quarterbacks, including: Joe Namath, Kenny Stabler, Roman Gabriel, Bob Griese, Earl Morrall, Bert Jones, Jim Kelly, Bernie Kosar, Vinny Testaverde, Mark Richt, Browning Nagel, Jay Gruden, Jeff Brohm and Rusty Smith.